 You are welcome to suggest book or audiovisual additions to the LRC collection by dropping off your written requests at either circulation desk.
-A complete LRC brochure is available at the Information Office in the College Center and the LRC circulation desks.
-The desks also have self-instructional booklets on the use of the LRC.

-Bookstore

-The Harper College Bookstore, located in the College Center, offers textbooks, paperbacks, art and engineering supplies, and other items needed for classroom use.
+Free Tutoring Free tutoring is provided to students in most subject areas.
+Students must be registered for a credit course.
+Tutoring is available on a walk-in basis and by appointment.
+For more information contact the tutoring center, F132, extension 539.
+Bookstore The Harper College Bookstore, located in the College Center, offers textbooks, paperbacks, art and engineering supplies, and other items needed for classroom use.
 Services available include typewriter rentals, shorthand machine rentals, postage stamps, and a special order service.
 Business hours and policies are posted at the entrance to the Bookstore.

-Public Safety Office

-The Public Safety Office is a service designed for the safety and protection of the college community.
+Public Safety Department The Public Safety Department is a service designed for safety and protection of the college community.
 Some of the specific responsibilities of the office include traffic control, patrolling parking lots, building security, emergency first aid, a lost and found, and other emergency assistance as required.
 Harper College Public Safety Officers shall be conservators of the peace and as such have all powers possessed by policemen in cities and sheriffs in counties, including the power to make arrests on view or warrants of violations of state statutes or ordinances of the municipality or county in which the community college is located.
 This authority has been granted by the Illinois Revised Statutes and affirmed by the Harper College Board of Trustees.

-Services 47

 For further information, please contact the Public Safety Office in B Building, extensions 211, 330.

-Parking

-All members of the college community are required to have current parking permits on their cars.
+Parking All members of the college community are required to have current parking permits on their cars.
 Parking permits can be obtained during registration.
 The Public Safety Department will issue traffic regulations with parking permits.
 Parking is not permitted on roadways, sidewalks, curbs, lawns, grass, or in fire lanes.
-The college will issue citations to drivers violating campus motor vehicle regulations.
+The Public Safety Department will issue citations to drivers violating Illinois motor vehicle regulations.
 We ask that all members of the college community respect and obey driving regulations.
 While sufficient space is available, we recommend that students form car pools or use public transportation whenever possible to help alleviate traffic and parking problems.
 Failure to comply with parking regulations will result in your car being ticketed and/or towed at your expense.

-Dental Hygiene Clinic Facilities

-Facilities for dental hygiene services are available on the campus for all students, college personnel, and general public at minimal cost.
+Dental Hygiene Clinic Facilities Facilities for dental hygiene services are available on the campus for all students, college personnel, and general public at minimal cost.
 Services include oral examination, dental x-rays, dental prophylaxis (cleaning), dental health education, blood pressure monitoring, and diet and nutritional counseling.
+The clinic is located in the east wing of Building D

 The clinic is located in the east wing of Building D. Appointments can be arranged by phoning the Dental Hygiene Clinic, extension 534.

-Child Development Program Nursery School
+Child Development Program Preschool

 A half-day program for children, three years to school age, on days Harper classes are in session.
-For nursery school information call extension 523.
+For preschool information call 397-3000, extension 262.
+On-campus preregistration is required and a \$5.00 application fee will be assessed.

-Monday, Wednesday, and Friday 9:00-11:30 am, or 1:00-3:30 pm \$130 per semester
+Monday, Wednesday, and Friday 9:00-11:30 am, or 1:00-3:30 pm \$200 per semester

-Tuesday and Thursday 9:00-11:30 am, or 1:00-3:30 pm \$90 per semester
+Tuesday and Thursday 9:00-11:30 am, or 1:00-3:30 pm \$140 per semester

-Five-day session 9:00-11:30 am, or 1:00-3:30 pm \$210 per semester
+Five-day session 9:00-11:30 am, or 1:00-3:30 pm Price per semester available upon request.

-The nursery school is an exemplary program of learning and enrichment for children and is staffed by a head teacher and two child development program student teachers.
-The ratio of children to staff is thirteen to three.
+The preschool is an exemplary program of learning and enrichment for children and is staffed by a head teacher and two child development program student teachers.
+The ratio of children to staff is twenty to three.
 Children of Harper students are given admission priority.